-In 2009, Ambev elected to enroll in the Tax Amnesty and Refinancing Program, introduced by Brazilian Federal Law 11,941/09, with respect to some of its current tax lawsuits.
-Under this program, Ambev agreed to pay 375 million reais (USD 170 million) in 180 monthly installments, as from June 2011, in return for ceasing to dispute certain tax amounts (the "2009 Tax Amnesty and Refinancing Program").
-As of December 2013, the total amount due under the 2009 Tax Amnesty and Refinancing Program was approximately 239 million reais (USD 102 million), referred to under "Other taxes, charges and contributions".
-As of 30 June 2014, Ambev has paid in cash the total amount due under the 2009 Tax Amnesty and Refinancing Programme.
+In 2009, Ambev elected to enrol in the Tax Amnesty and Refinancing Program, introduced by Brazilian Federal Law 11,941/09, with respect to some of its current tax lawsuits.
+Under this program, Ambev agreed to pay 375 million reais (USD 160 million) in 180 monthly instalments, as from June 2011, in return for ceasing to dispute certain tax amounts (the "2009 Tax Amnesty and Refinancing Program").
+As of December 2013, the total amount due under the 2009 Tax Amnesty and Refinancing Program was approximately 239 million reais (USD 102 million).
+As of 31 December 2014, Ambev has paid in cash the total amount due under the 2009 Tax Amnesty and Refinancing Programme.

-In December 2013, pursuant to Law No. 12,865/2013, which allowed the inclusion of additional disputed tax amounts in a Tax Amnesty and Refinancing Program with the same conditions of the 2009 Tax

-Amnesty and Refinancing Program (the "2013 Tax Amnesty and Refinancing Program"), Ambev included in the 2013 Tax Amnesty and Refinancing Program certain additional disputed tax amounts that had been previously litigated by Ambev.
-As of 30 June 2014, the tax liabilities included in the 2013 Tax Amnesty and Refinancing Program totaled 175 million reais (USD 79 million).
+In December 2013, pursuant to Law No. 12,865/2013, which allowed the inclusion of additional disputed tax amounts in a Tax Amnesty and Refinancing Program with the same conditions of the 2009 Tax Amnesty and Refinancing Program (the "2013 Tax Amnesty and Refinancing Program (the "2013 Tax Amnesty and Refinancing Program certain additional disputed tax amounts that had been previously litigated by Ambev and agreed to pay 189 million reais (USD 81 million).
+In August 2014, Law No. 12,996/14 was issued, which allowed the inclusion of additional disputed tax amounts in a new Tax Amnesty and Refinancing Program (the "2014 Tax Amnesty and Refinancing Program") and Ambev agreed to pay 52 million reais (USD 20 million).
+In November 2014, Ambev paid the debts enrolled under the 2013 Tax Amnesty and Refinancing Program, as well as the additional debts enrolled in the 2014 Tax Amnesty and Refinancing Program, in the amount of 201 million reais (USD 76 million), partially using tax losses of related companies and partially in cash.
+As of 31 December 2014, Ambev has paid the total amounts due under both the 2013 and 2014 Tax Amnesty and Refinancing Programs.